 CO poisoning during winter months

-- In the Northern region of the U.S. most CO poisoning cases occur during winter.
+Most cases of CO poisoning occur during winter in the northern region of the United States.
 Winter weather or power outages can lead to improper use of heating or cooking devices.
-These devices can cause CO to build up in a home, garage, camper, and to poison the people and animals inside.
+These devices can cause CO to build up in a home, garage, or camper and poison the people and animals inside.

-- Except for space heaters, none of these devices should ever be used inside the home, basement, garage, camper, tent or outside near an open window.
+Except for space heaters, none of these devices should ever be used inside a home, basement, garage, camper, tent or outside near an open window.

 Health

 Everyone is at risk of CO poisoning.
-People living with chronic heart disease, anemia, and respiratory problems can be affected by CO poisoning faster than others and may be the first to show symptoms.
-CO poisoning can also be dangerous to unborn children increasing the risk of developmental disorders and fetal death.
+People living with chronic heart disease, anemia, and respiratory problems can be affected faster than others and may be the first to show symptoms.
+CO poisoning can also be dangerous during pregnancy increasing the risk of developmental disorders and fetal death.

 Age

-Infants and children have an increased vulnerability to carbon monoxide due to their size.
-Children left in cars may be at risk of CO poisoning, especially in the winter months when snow can block the car’s tailpipe.
+Infants and children are more susceptible to CO poisoning due to their size.
+Children left in cars may be at risk, especially in the winter months when snow can block the car’s tailpipe.
 If you are a caregiver, have your child wait outside the car while you shovel snow.

-Older adults also often have health conditions that can increase the risk of fatal exposure.
-Learn more about preventing carbon monoxide poisoning using the EPA’s Preventing carbon monoxide poisoning for older adults.
+Older adults often have health conditions that can increase the risk of fatal exposure.
+Learn more by reading the EPA’s fact sheet on Preventing CO Poisoning in Older Adults.

 Environment

 Extreme weather due to climate change may cause more flooding and power outages.
-This can lead to increased use of portable generators or alternate heating sources inside.
-Carbon monoxide poisoning from improper use of items such as using charcoal or grills inside, results in hundreds of deaths and thousands of illnesses each year.
+This can lead to increased use of portable generators and alternate heating sources.
+Each year, hundreds of deaths and thousands of illnesses occur from CO poisoning from improper indoor use of charcoal or gas grills.

 Social determinants of health

 People who cannot afford to heat their homes, rent, or are experiencing power outages may turn to non-conventional heating sources.
-This can lead to increased carbon monoxide poisoning.
-If you are a landlord, ensure that the heating systems, chimneys, and gas lines in your properties are properly maintained.
+This can lead to increased CO poisoning.
+If you are a landlord, ensure that the heating systems, chimneys, and gas lines are properly maintained.
 Also, be sure to check for proper ventilation.

-Learn about carbon monoxide poisoning by visiting CDC’s Carbon Monoxide Poisoning page.
+Learn more by visiting CDC’s Carbon Monoxide Poisoning page.

 How can you prevent CO poisoning?